Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 * FIX: search and sorting has been fixed for the vCenter overview (#419)
 * FIX: no transparency for dropdown menus (#429)
 * FIX: number of recent vMotion attempts has been fixed (#439)
+* FIX: Alarm calendar has been using an outdated visualization (#303)

 ### Monitoring Rules
 * FEATURE: the configuration tree now highlights nodes with rules (#369)